-- 1. Health Improvement we will improve the healthy life expectancy of our diverse population targeting efforts at those who need it most and reducing health inequalities.
-We will enable and encourage physically and mentally healthier lives by addressing the wider determinants of health through partnerships and policy development building on opportunities through Levelling Up and the Greater Lincolnshire Devolution deal. - 2.
+- 1. Health Improvement we will improve the healthy life expectancy of our diverse population of health through partnerships and policy development building on opportunities through Levelling Up and the Greater Lincolnshire Devolution deal. - 2.
 Healthcare Public Health we will provide public health advice, leadership, and support to ensure that our health and social care offer has the maximum impact on population health, reducing health inequalities, helping to prevent disease and reducing front door demand. - 3.
-Health Protection we will work with the UKHSA and NHSE to protect residents, groups and populations from infectious disease incidents and outbreaks, and non-infectious environmental hazards such as chemicals and radiation, whilst reducing health inequalities. - 4.
-Public Health Nursing Service we will work to give every child the best start in life and to provide high quality evidence-based health and wellbeing services for children, young people and families.
+Health Protection we will work with the UKHSA and NHSE to protect residents, groups and hazards such as chemicals and radiation, whilst reducing health inequalities. - 4.
+Public Health Nursing Service we will work to give every child the best start in life and to and families.